siemens/ros-sharp/README.md

 Below is an overview of the main directories and their purposes:

-- **`com.siemens.ros-sharp/`**: Contains custom Unity [UPM](https://docs.unity3d.com/Manual/CustomPackages.html) package for integrating ROS# into Unity projects.
+- **`com.siemens.ros-sharp/`**: Contains the custom Unity [UPM](https://docs.unity3d.com/Manual/CustomPackages.html) package for integrating ROS# into Unity projects.
 The package includes the whole ROS# .NET solution, as well as Unity specific scripts, external dependencies, and samples.
 This folder follows a planned layout as Unity [recommends](https://docs.unity3d.com/Manual/cus-layout.html).
   - **`Runtime/`**: Core ROS# .NET scripts and components for Unity integration.
   - **`Editor/`**: Unity specific editor scripts for mainly UI extensions.
   - **`Plugins/`**: External dependencies with specific versions.